Auburn-CWS/.github/README.md

 ## Global Issue Templates

 There are also global templates here for GitHub issues.
-They're stored at `./.github/ISSUE_TEMPLATE`.
+They're stored in the `./.github/ISSUE_TEMPLATE` directory.

 ## Why store the global PR/issue templates here?